 Canonical has released a new Linux kernel security update for all supported Ubuntu releases to address up to 20 vulnerabilities.
 All users are urged to update their systems as soon as possible.

 The upcoming Ubuntu 21.04 (Hirsute Hippo) operating system is now powered by the long-term supported Linux 5.10 kernel series.
 This looks to be the final kernel used in the upcoming release, due out in late April 2021.

 Canonical has re-released the Ubuntu 20.04.2 LTS desktop images today due to an installation bug that could render OEM installations unbootable.
 This affects Ubuntu Desktop and all official flavors using the Ubiquity installer.

-A new major Linux kernel security update is now available for Ubuntu 19.10, Ubuntu 18.04 LTS, and Ubuntu 16.04 LTS.
-All users are urged to update as soon as possible.
+Canonical releases new Linux kernel security update for Ubuntu 20.10 and Ubuntu 20.04 LTS systems running Linux kernel 5.8 to address a single vulnerability on all supported architectures.
+All users are urged to update their installations as soon as possible.

 Ubuntu 20.04.2 LTS arrives as the second point release to the long-term supported Ubuntu 20.04 LTS (Focal Fossa) operating system series with Linux kernel 5.8 HWE (Hardware Enablement) from Ubuntu 20.10.

 Ubuntu Unity Remix 20.04.2 distribution is now available for download.
 This release is based on Ubuntu 20.04.2 LTS (Focal Fossa) and featuring the Unity desktop environment.